adrianescat/agile-engine-text-editor/README.md

-# Simple text editor
+# Best Text Editor by Adrian Escat
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 ## Initial setup
 Run `npm install` in order to setup application

-## Development server
+# Run App
-Run `npm start` for a dev server.
+Run `npm start` and go to: http://localhost:3000/

 ## Notes
 + Text sample is given in `text.service.js`
-+ Given files structure is not obligatory and could be changed